New aid model needed or world's poorest will wait a century for basics

 Across sub-Saharan Africa, boys from healthy urban families will be completing primary school education 65 years before all girls from poor rural families will have the same opportunities.

-The current "one size fits all" approach to aid doesn't recognise political realities or the competence of certain countries to deliver donor-funded aid programmes, said ODI.
+The current "one size fits all" approach to aid doesn't recognize political realities or the competence of certain countries to deliver donor-funded aid programs, said ODI.

-Development agencies should learn from failures and take a problem-solving approach well recognised in other sectors such as business start-ups, said ODI.
+Development agencies should learn from failures and take a problem-solving approach well recognized in other sectors such as business start-ups, said ODI.

 "Our research ... has shown us that projects delivering good results are locally led, politically smart and often employ entrepreneurial techniques," said Wild.
 "Looking how aid works is more important than how much to spend."